 Autologous Breast Reconstruction

-Refers to using owns own body to recreate the breast after removal of the breast.
+Refers to using tissue from your own body to recreate the breast after removal of the breast.
 As a Kroll Fellow, Dr. Keith was privileged to train with Dr. Philip Blondeel, the world-renowned pioneer in the Deep Inferior Epigastric Flap (DIEP).
 In this procedure, skin and fat from the abdomen is transplanted to the chest with microsurgical techniques and molded into the form of a breast.
 Dr. Keith continues to explore and improve this technique to achieve lasting, beautiful breast reconstruction for his patients.

 FAQs DIEP procedure: